 Experiment with contrasting colors.

 Vibrant colors often work well in pairs, each enhancing the other.
-The most effective pairs are called “contrasting colors” and are opposite to each other on the color wheel.
+The most effective pairs are called “contrasting colors” (or complementary colors) and are opposite to each other on the color wheel.
 Examples of contrasting colors include red/green, yellow/purple, and blue/orange.

 Include more white, black, or gray in your image.